 The team members determine how many of the product backlog items they forecast they will be able to complete and determine how they will deliver those product backlog items.

-A scrum master or coach typically facilitates sprint planning in order to ensure that the discussion is effective and that there is agreement to the sprint goal and that the appropriate product backlog items are included in the sprint backlog.
+A scrum master or coach typically facilitates sprint planning in order to ensure that the discussion is effective and that there is an agreement on the sprint goal and that the appropriate product backlog items are included in the sprint backlog.

 Where does Sprint Planning take place?